-Income taxes increased by \$13.5 million, from \$72.6 million for the fourth quarter of Fiscal 2022 to \$86.1 million for the fourth quarter of Fiscal 2023.
-The statutory income tax rate for the fourth quarter of Fiscal 2023 was 26.5% compared to 26.5% for the corresponding quarter of Fiscal 2022.
-The Corporation's effective tax rates for the fourth quarters of Fiscal 2023 and Fiscal 2022 were 24.8% and 24.8%, respectively.
+Income taxes increased by \$19.4 million, from \$86.1 million for the fourth quarter of Fiscal 2023 to \$105.5 million for the fourth quarter of Fiscal 2024.
+The statutory income tax rate for the fourth quarter of Fiscal 2024 was 26.5%, unchanged from the corresponding quarter of Fiscal 2023.
+The Corporation's effective tax rates for the fourth quarters of Fiscal 2024 and Fiscal 2023 were 24.6% and 24.8%, respectively.
+The slight decrease in the effective tax rate is the result of the fact that the Corporation's share of net earnings of its equity-accounted investment in Dollarcity (which was higher for the fourth quarter of Fiscal 2024 than for the same period in Fiscal 2023, respectively at \$32.8 million and at \$19.8 million) is computed net of taxes, already accounted for by Dollarcity.